LaravelDaily/Laravel-BelongsToMany-Following-Example/README.md

 ## Laravel Breeze: Tailwind Pages Skeleton

+In this project, any user can follow other users and thus A User will have many followers and followings.
+Users can also unfollow the following users.
+Uses Laravel 8 and Livewire

 Laravel boilerplate repository to create simple demo-projects.
 It allows to quickly add new routes/pages, and has examples of a table page, and a form page.

 It uses the Starter Kit [Laravel Breeze](https://github.com/laravel/breeze) based on Tailwind framework.